medibloc/panacea-js-old/docs/medjs-account.rst

   new Account(passphrase, encryptedPrivateKey);

 To generate account, you can use ``medjs.local.Account()``.
-Basically, account is just a private and public keypair which has several functions described below.
+Basically, account is just a pair private and public key that has several functions described as below.

-.. note:: MediBloc use public key as an address.
+.. note:: MediBloc uses public key as an address.

 ----------
 Parameters
 ----------

 1. ``passphrase`` - ``String`` :(optional) If ``encryptedPrivateKey`` is not given, passphrase works as a key to encrypt private key.
-If ``encryptedPrivateKey`` is given, passphrase works as a key to decrypt encryptedPrivateKey and it must have been used in encryption of the ``encryptedPrivateKey``.
-If not given it is set with empty string.
+If ``encryptedPrivateKey`` is given, passphrase works as a key to decrypt encryptedPrivateKey and it must be used in encryption of the ``encryptedPrivateKey``.
+If not given, passphrase is set with an empty string.
-2. ``encryptedPrivateKey`` - ``String`` :(optional) Restore account matched with the given encrypted private key.
-If not given it will generate new keypair.
+2. ``encryptedPrivateKey`` - ``String`` :(optional) Restore account is matched with the given encrypted private key.
+If not given, it will generate a new keypair.

-.. note:: If ``passphrase`` isn't matched with ``encryptedPrivateKey``, it will return a different private key.
+.. note:: If ``passphrase`` does not match with ``encryptedPrivateKey``, it will return a different private key.

 -------
 Returns